sngrmvj/todo-auth/README.md

-# To Do Planner (APIs)
+# To Do Planner

+- Authentication Server

 ### To Do planner
-- It has two types of to-do list.
+- Implemented two types of To-Do lists.
 - One is normal to do list
 - The other is to-do list that refreshes daily (unchecks the checked items in a particular day).
     - Basically daily routine items or things to be done are unchecked automatically at the start of the day.